 As you dig further back through the generations, the documentation may become harder to find.
 Every document you can obtain is a valuable source of information.
 USA.
 One-Step Webpages by Stephen P. Morse.
 Genealogy HowTo - Issue Apr 20, 2017 - MyTrees.com Newsletter.
 By Cynthia Carman The internet has become the premier place for libraries to publish their catalogs and in many cases provide the printed, graphic, or index resource online.

 What a boost for the genealogist!
+Gone are the days of scouring through volumes of books for a reference to a book or other record about your family.
 5 Tech Tools That Will Revolutionize Your Genealogy.
 Find out how these award-winning genealogy technology tools, introduced at FamilySearch's RootsTech conference, will change how you do genealogy research.

 Designed to encourage innovative technology tools in the family history industry, FamilySearch’s Innovator Showdown is a highlight of its annual RootsTech genealogy conference in Salt Lake City each winter.
 This year, more than 40 applicants from the United States and Europe vied for nearly $200,000 in cash and prizes sponsored by Amazon Web Services, the Kickstarter Seed Fund, the Sorenson Legacy Foundation and others.
 In the 2017 showdown, each of the five finalists had three minutes to present his or her innovation and win over a panel of judges and a live audience, and four minutes to answer judges’ questions.